sandromancuso/trip-service-kata/java/trip-service-kata/README.markdown

 Testing legacy code: Hard-wired dependencies
 ============================================

-Code related to my [Testing legacy code: Hard-wired dependencies][1] blog post
+Code related to my [Testing legacy code: Hard-wired dependencies][1] blog post.
+Try not reading the blog post before doing the exercise yourself.

 What is it about?
 -----------------